21lakshh/Gamify-PyGame-Agent/README.md

 ## 🎮 How to Use

 ### 1. Generating Code
-- Enter your PyGame visualization query in the text area
+- Describe the visualization or simulation you want.
-- Example: "Create a particle system simulation where 100 particles emit from the mouse position and respond to keyboard-controlled wind forces"
+- Example: "Create a simple bouncing ball simulation with gravity and elastic collision on window borders."
 - Click "Generate Code" to create the PyGame implementation
+- 🧠 Reasoning: Explanation of how the AI interpreted your prompt
+- 🧾 Final Code: The full PyGame implementation

 ### 2. Editing and Testing
 - Review the generated code in the expandable code section